10 Years of Blogging About Sex in 5150 Words

 May 22nd, 2012

 I am so incredibly grateful for the retailers, communities, video sites and other advertisers who have decided to purchase text or banner links on my website.
-It really helps pay the bills and let me have a few extra dollars of expendable cash.
+It really helps pay the bills and lets me have a few extra dollars of expendable cash.
 However, sometimes the process of working with an advertiser can be pretty frustrating and awkwardly drawn out.
 I know that my fellow bloggers feel the same, and sometimes this is only because advertisers may not be familiar with working with individual bloggers like myself.
 Sometimes your offer is just not worth my time and effort for the money, and I think that says a lot.
 While I am grateful for your money, my time is valuable to me, too.

 If you’re thinking about buying advertising for me, it’ll go a lot more smoothly if you keep these things in mind.

-• We expect a little bit of negotiating, but don’t be rude.
-Our space and time is important, and you shouldn’t pit us against other bloggers.
+When it comes to price, we expect a little bit of negotiating, but don’t be rude.
+Our space and time are important, and you shouldn’t pit us against other bloggers.
 It’s, quite simply, disgusting.

-• When it comes to prices, know how much you want to spend before you contact us.
+Furthermore, you should know how much you want to spend before you contact us.
 If we absolutely can’t agree on a price, stop wasting our time and let us know (see above).

-• Do not tell us you’ll get back to us “within a day” and not come through with it.
+Do not tell us you’ll get back to us “within a day” and not come through with it.
 You look like someone who can’t do his job properly.

-• Don’t give us the runaround about how you have to contact so-and-so.
+Don’t give us the runaround about how you have to contact so-and-so.
 Just do it and then get back to us with the pertinent information.

-Provide Appropriate Content and Anchor Text
+Content and Anchor Text

-• When it comes to reading, take the time to read our blogs.
+When it comes to reading, take the time to read our blogs.
 Sure, I’ve listed a few anchors that aren’t exactly sex toys, but there are some topics that just don’t make sense for me to be writing about or linking to on Of Sex and Love.

 Payment

-• Don’t send payment for renewed advertising if we haven’t agreed on it.
+Don’t send payment for renewed advertising if we haven’t agreed on it.

 Miscellaneous

-• As a blogger, we’re happy to talk about advertising.
+As a blogger, we’re happy to talk about advertising.
 If you’re a sex toy shop, you might wonder if we also want to review.
 Please ask us before sending us toys.
 We may not want to review for you.
 Advertising and reviewing are two separate business interactions.

 I may not own The New York Times, but I obviously have something to offer, if you’re interested in advertising.
-Be kind, be polite and consider how you’d feel if you were in my shoes.
+Be kind, be polite, and consider how you’d feel if you were in my shoes.
 A little courtesy always goes a long way.

 3 Comments